KristenSoroka/nav-bar-challenge/challenge.md

         *** justify-content v. align-items v.  text-align ***
- -justify-content: moves content on the horizontal axis, use in conjuction with flexbox
+ - justify-content: moves content on the horizontal axis, use in conjuction with flexbox
  -align-items: moves content on the vertical axis, use in conjuction with flex box

- -text-align: aligns text in the center of its element.  does not need to be use with flexbox.
+ - text-align: aligns text in the center of its element.  does not need to be use with flexbox.

- -flex-wrap: wrap -- keeps link words together and from spilling to second line.  will sent the last link item to the next row.
+ - flex-wrap: wrap -- keeps link words together and from spilling to second line.  will sent the last link item to the next row.

+- width on links vs max-with in media query: at a certian screen size you don't want the nav bar to be pushed right up against the logo.
+It still kinda confuses me but makes more sense than the day before so moving on